lfoppiano/grobid-quantities/doc/guidelines.rst

 List of unit types
 ~~~~~~~~~~~~~~~~~~

-For the training annotation, the list of unit types (temperature, pressure, length, etc.) is controled and based on SI definitions.
+For the training annotation, the list of unit types (temperature, pressure, length, etc.) is controlled and based on SI definitions.
 This control is normally exhaustive and contains currently 50 types.
 The unit types are given in the file ```src/main/java/org/grobid/core/utilities/UnitUtilities.java```.
 They are used to get the right transformation.
 The given names of the unit types has to be used when annotating measurement.